sam181288/health-care-management-system/arch-decision-records.md

+# ADRs for Health care management system

-### ADR 1: Deployment Model - Cloud-Based vs On-Premises
+## ADR 1: Deployment Model - Cloud-Based vs On-Premises

 **Decision:** Adopt a cloud-based deployment model for the system.

-**Context:** Given the operational needs for flexibility, scalability, and remote access, a cloud-based solution is ideal for clinics that may lack extensive IT infrastructure.
+**Context:** Business strategy of the product is to create a reusable lite version of health care management software that can be easily installed and configured for small to medium sized private clinics.
+Keeping business strategy in ming, product should have flexibility, scalability, and remote access.
+A medium sized clinic lacks extensive IT infrastructure.

+**Rationale:** As major demographic for the product is a small to medium sized clinic, cloud based product will be right deployment to allow sclability, flexibility as per user usage.

 **Consequences:** This approach offers enhanced scalability and accessibility but relies on dependable internet connectivity and involves recurring subscription costs.
 It also simplifies system updates and maintenance.

 **Status:** Accepted

-### ADR 2: Compliance with Data Protection Regulations
+## ADR 2: Compliance with Data Protection Regulations

 **Decision:** Implement a data storage solution that adheres strictly to HIPAA and other relevant health data protection regulations.

 **Context:** Clinics handle sensitive health data requiring stringent data protection to avoid breaches and ensure privacy.